inventree/InvenTree/docs/docs/start/config.md

 ### Query Count Logging

 Enabling the `INVENTREE_DEBUG_QUERYCOUNT` setting will log the number of database queries executed for each page load.
 This can be useful for identifying performance bottlenecks in the InvenTree server.
 Note that this setting is only available if `INVENTREE_DEBUG` is also enabled.

-### Debug Shell

-Enabling the `INVENTREE_DEBUG_SHELL` setting will allow the use of the [administrator shell](https://github.com/djk2/django-admin-shell).
-Note that this setting is only available if `INVENTREE_DEBUG` is also enabled, and is only accessible to superuser accounts.

 ### Database Logging